 Local tip: Discover a hidden Lake Rabun secret at Minnehaha Falls, just minutes away from Glen-Ella Springs Inn!

 Lake Burton is about 45 minutes away from Glen-Ella Springs Inn and stretches for a total of 2,800 acres.
 This lake is a popular spot for water sports like boating, tubing, water skiing, wakeboarding, and fishing.
 Most people either rent a boat or take their own, but kayaking, paddleboarding, and canoeing are also available.
-Did you know Lake Burton was one of the first lakes created in the United States for power generation?

 How to Spend a Day at a North Georgia Lake